gabelm344/MMS-CSCI3110-Project/README.md

 # Music Management System

 A comprehensive ASP.NET Core MVC web application for managing personal music collections and playlists, featuring full CRUD operations, user authentication, RESTful APIs, AJAX interactivity, and responsive UI.
+I have left some songs and a few playlists in the database.

 ## Table of Contents